cclloyd/helm-netbird/README.md

    ```
 2. Ensure coturn ports (default `49160-49200`) are being forwarded to the node the pod will be running on.
     - Recommend you set `coturn.affinity.nodeAffinity` so that you can ensure it's always running on a specific node.
+3. Fill out one of ingress or route config to access the service.
-3. Run `helm install ./ netbird -f my_values.yaml`
+4. Run `helm install ./ netbird -f my_values.yaml`
-4. Once it's done setting itself, up, access it at your external URL.
+5. Once it's done setting itself, up, access it at your external URL.
 The first user to login (redirected from the auth
    provider) will be set as an admin.

 > NOTE: The `coturn` pod run with `networkMode: host` since it requires a large range of ports.
 This needs to be
 > accessible from outside the cluster.
-The easiest way is to set the coturn service type as `LoadBalancer` and forward
-> traffic for coturn port ranges to the load balancer address.